rabsiyanin/Web-Applicant/README.md

 ## Installation

-In order to complete the installation it is better to know and have installed Node.js and node-gyp.
+In order to complete the installation it is necessary to have installed Node.js and node-gyp.
 The actions below are shown as commands completed in a command prompt.

 All actions have been successfully completed by myself on an independent Ubuntu 18.04.